lancerael/d-theia/README.md

 ## Demo

-The library is purely JavaScript but does include a simple app and associated HTML/CSS for demonstration and development.
+The library is pure JavaScript but does include a simple app and associated HTML/CSS for demonstration and development.

 ### Demo App